 Moving on to employee characteristics in Table 2, out of 2,150 employees, 420 are female, thereby constituting 19.5 percent of the employee sample.
-Males are two years older than females (Wilcoxon rank-sum test; p-value = 0.00) but there is no significant difference in the proportion of married males and females.
-Males have approximately 11 years of education, which is 1 year higher than that of females (p-value = 0.09).
-Males also exhibit significantly greater tenure at the current firm (p-value = 0.01) and experience prior to joining the current firm (p-value = 0.04).
+Males are two years older than females (Wilcoxon rank-sum test; p - value = 0.00) but there is no significant difference in the proportion of married males and females.
+Males have approximately 11 years of education, which is 1 year higher than that of females (p - value = 0.09).
+Males also exhibit significantly greater tenure at the current firm (p - value = 0.01) and experience prior to joining the current firm (p - value = 0.04).
 Given these differences in endowments, a priori a higher wage for men is expected.
-As our data show, the average hourly wage of males is 51 taka (0.51 euros in 2014) while that of females is approximately 50 taka, with the difference being statistically significant (p-value = 0.00).
+As our data show, the average hourly wage of males is 51 taka (0.51 euros in 2014) while that of females is approximately 50 taka, with the difference being statistically significant (p - value =0.00).
 A Kolmogorov-Smirnov test also shows that the wage distributions of males and females (as shown in Figure 1) are significantly different.
 Note that while this wage gap may appear small for Bangladesh where gender-based inequalities are large and fairly persistent, one should bear in mind that our sample is comprised of firms in the formal sector with at least 10 employees, and self-selection of high ability workers into the formal sector is a priori greater for women than for men (Kingdon, 1998).
-Moreover, since the informal sector is not under consideration here, the wage gap measured here is an under-estimate of the actual income gap characterizing the labour market in Bangladesh.
+However, using national level household survey data for Bangladesh, Asadullah (2006) finds no evidence of significant sample selection into paid employment for both sexes.11 Moreover, since the informal sector is not under consideration here, the wage gap measured here is an under-estimate of the actual income gap characterizing the labour market in Bangladesh.

-Moving on to cognitive skills as measured by reading and numeracy tests, our data show that men outperform women significantly in terms of the numeracy score (p-value = 0.002) but not in terms of reading score (p-value = 0.33).
-Finally, in terms of personality traits, females report significantly higher scores on openness (p-value = 0.001), agree-ableness (p-value = 0.06) and neuroticism (p-value = 0.007), decision-making (p-value = 0.001) and hostile bias (p-value = 0.004) as compared to men.
+Moving on to cognitive skills as measured by reading and numeracy tests, our data show that men outperform women significantly in terms of the numeracy score (p - value = 0.002) but not in terms of reading score (p - value = 0.33).
+Finally, in terms of personality traits, females report significantly higher scores on openness to experience